ecomaikgolf/typst-isec-thesis-template/1.0.0/template/thesis.typ

 // - Keep code/text formatted at 80 cols as in this example
 // - Use tinymist for previewing changes (faster than typst watch)
 // - Force #pagebreak() if your document is long.
 This triggers multithr. builds
-// - Keep in mind Typst updates breaks API for now (still 0.X.X)
+// - Keep in mind Typst breaks API for now (still 0.X.X), so update or freeze
 //
 // Bugs, limitations, differences:
 //